Deny Write Access to Unprotected Removable Drives in Windows 11

 Restart your PC to apply the changes.

-Extra option: When you enable this setting, you can also choose to allow write access only to devices set up by your organization.
-This is useful for work computers.
+Extra option: Enabling this setting also allows you to permit write access solely to devices configured by your organization.
+This is particularly useful for work environments.

 How to Deny Write Access Using Windows Registry Editor